 Step 6: Mounting the New Thermostat

-If the new thermostat does not line up with existing holes, you will need to drill new one.
+If the new thermostat does not line up with the existing holes, you will need to drill new ones.

 Place the new thermostat flush with the wall and mark the holes on the wall with a pencil or marker.
 Be sure to use a level to ensure the mounting isn’t crooked.

 Drill into the marked locations on the wall.

 Note: The drill bit will need to be smaller than the screws provided with the new thermostat.
 If needed, insert the drywall anchors.